adamsilver/fdpb/01-a-registration-form.md

 #### 3. In-context Errors

-In addition to the panel, we'll need to put error messages in context of each erroneous field.
-This is to stop users having to keep checking the guidance at the top of the page to fix errors further down within the form itself.
+We also need to put the relevant error message beside the field.
+This saves users from having to repeatedly check the summary panel at the top of the page which is likely to include scrolling up and down.

 ![In-context Errors](.)

-Once again it's red by convention, but is inclusive to colour blind users thanks to the inset left border and text content.
+Once again, the messages are coloured red by convention and colour blind users are catered for thanks to the inset border on the left hand side.
+The message is placed above the field and inside the label.
+Placing it above the field reduces the chance of the message being obscured either by the browser's autocomplete suggestions or by mobile on-screen keyboards which show on focus.

 ```html
 <div class="field">